Covariant Hamiltonian Field Theory: Canonical transformations in covariant Hamiltonian field theory

-The emerging of symmetry relations is a characteristic feature of {\em canonical\/} transformations.
-As the symmetry relation directly follows from the second derivatives of the generating function, is does not apply for arbitrary transformations of the fields that do not follow from generating functions.
+The emerging of symmetry relations is a characteristic feature of \emph{canonical} transformations, hence transformations of the fields that follow from \emph{generating functions}.
+Consequently, Eq.~(\ref{symmF1}) does not apply for \emph{arbitrary} field transformations that cannot be derived from a generating function.